Ganémosle Volunteer Program - Santo Domingo

 We are seeking up to ten volunteers with experience or a strong interest in diabetes education, nutrition/diet/health and fitness and exercise.
 This opportunity will enable qualified volunteers to support an international public awareness campaign and run/walk within this context.
 Volunteers may be involved in providing technical support/training prior to and during the event and/or educating local young leaders with diabetes about how to manage diabetes and exercise.

 We are seeking up to five volunteers with experience or a strong interest in the field of media and communications (including journalism, social media, film-making and production, public relations/marketing, photography) and how it applies to public health and health advocacy.
 This is an opportunity for hands-on learning within the context of a global health grassroots diabetes advocacy campaign abroad.
-For Spanish-speakers, there may be additional opportunities to be involved with local radio and TV initiatives.
+For optimal involvement in media opportunities surrounding the event, a high level of Spanish proficiency is strongly recommended as there may be additional opportunities to be involved with local radio and TV initiatives.
 Those living with diabetes are strongly recommended to apply.

 Aprendiendo a Vivir (AAV) is a local non-profit organization based in Santo Domingo.
 The organization provides children and adolescents living with diabetes the opportunity to improve their quality of life through educational programs.
 The goal of these programs is to provide tools and knowledge to help young people living with diabetes better manage their condition, improve their nutrition and prevent future complications.
 For more information about AAV see: www.aprendiendovivir.org